 Your lawyer may employ several methods to prove pain and suffering in your claim for personal injury or medical malpractice compensation.
 Some documents your lawyer may use to prove that your pain and suffering exist include:

 - Psychiatric records

 Pain and suffering refers to a type of noneconomic loss included in your claim for financial recovery.
-Your lawyer may work with medical experts to prove pain and suffering in your case.
-Your lawyer might also work with medical and other experts to determine the dollar amount your pain and suffering claim warrants.
+Your lawyer may work with medical experts to prove pain and suffering in your case and determine the dollar amount it warrants.